enardeo/hello-world/README.md

 Otra
-In this update I'll put a comment on the commit to see if it appears in Jenkinks Restarted Learning Period on Summer 2018 - August 13th
+In this update I'll put a comment on the commit to see if it appears in Jenkinks Restarted Learning Period on Summer 2018 - August 13th Previous one failed because of a security configuration issue